Details

 Advanced Placement United States History is an intensive, college-level survey course that explores major political, constitutional, economic, social, and cultural developments from pre-colonial Indigenous societies to the present.
 Emphasizing the use of primary and secondary sources, the course fosters critical thinking, analytical writing, and active engagement with historical material.
 Students develop essential skills for success on the AP exam, including independent research, thematic analysis, and historical argumentation.
 Compared to standard U.S. History courses, this AP section requires greater independence, deeper factual and thematic retention, and more sophisticated historical reasoning.
 The course moves at an accelerated pace and utilizes The Enduring Vision by Boyer and Clark, along with a range of primary and secondary sources.

-Prerequisite: Contemporary World History Honors or a 93 minimum year average in Contemporary World History and permission of the department.
-The department will discuss each AP candidate on an individual basis, taking into consideration previous academic achievement, work ethic, study skills, and the ability to learn independently.
+Prerequisite: The department will discuss each AP candidate on an individual basis, taking into consideration previous academic achievement, work ethic, study skills, and the ability to learn independently.

 • Moral Philosophy